andrebaceti/simple-airflow/ReadME.md

 This project was created to vacillate creation of AirFlow deploy using a default configuration and database bootstrap.

 ## /image
 Image for airflow deployment using RabbitMQ and Cellery.
+Images created:
+- andrebaceti/simple-airflow:$version
+- andrebaceti/test-db-simple-airflow:$version

 ## /test-aux
 Auxiliary docker-compose to deploy locally airflow for tests and some initialization scripts.